 Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
 I apologise for any strange sentences and funny mistakes that may have resulted.
 If you read French, click on the French flag below to access the original, correct text:

 Here I am in Amed, in the very east of Bali.
 The coast is hemmed in by a series of cute creeks of black sand and pebbles, where the bright colors of junkungsI have already been to Amed, a few years ago, to see the small outrigger fishing boats of the area.
 I have already been to Amed, a few years ago.
 I had forgotten how beautiful it is!

 From cove to creek along the coast

-I rediscovered all these small scooter handles, nose in the wind, following east the laces of the pretty little coastal road.
+I rediscovered all these little coves on my scooter, with my nose to the wind, while following the laces of the pretty little coastal road towards the east.

-The ride is quiet, as there is little traffic between the villages along the coast, dominated by the impressive shadow of the Agung volcano: Amed, Bunutan, Jemeluk, Lipah ...
+The walk is quiet, because there is little traffic between the villages that dot the coastline, dominated by the impressive shadow of the volcano Agung: Amed, Bunutan, Jemeluk, Lipah ...

 The last major eruption of the Gunung Agung dates from 1963.
 It has killed 1000 to 2000 dead, a hundred thousand homeless and covered the region with ashes.